Signatures of quantum phase transitions after quenches in quantum chaotic one-dimensional systems: Quantum Dynamics

 \section{Quantum Dynamics}

-Here we study the time evolution of observables after quantum quenches in the infinite ANNNI chain, which we compute using iTEBD~\cite{Vidal_1, *Vidal_2, *Vidal_3, Schlwck_dmrg_mps, Hauschild_Frank_iTEBD}.
+We study the time evolution of observables after quantum quenches in an infinite ANNNI chain using iTEBD (see Appendix~\ref{Apndx:comp})~\cite{Vidal_1, *Vidal_2, *Vidal_3, Schlwck_dmrg_mps, Hauschild_Frank_iTEBD}.
 Following the protocol introduced in Sec.~\ref{sec:Protocol} (see Fig.~\ref{Schematic}), we fix $\Gamma$ (we take $\Gamma=0.2$) and then fix $\kappa_{I}$ so that the initial state is a ground state of the ANNNI chain deep in the ferromagnetic phase (we take $\kappa_{I}=0$).
 In our iTEBD calculations, we introduce a very small ($\sim 10^{-6}$) longitudinal field to pin one of the two degenerate maximally polarized ground states.
 The critical value of $\kappa$ for the ferromagnetic to paramagnetic quantum phase transition for $\Gamma=0.2$ is $\kappa_c\approx0.41$.

 We first focus on the dynamics of two local observables, the nearest and next nearest neighbor longitudinal correlators \beq C^{x}_{1(2)} = \frac{1}{L}\sum_{i=1}^{L}\langle\sigma^{x}_{i}\sigma_{i+1(2)}^{x}\rangle. \eeq